 A Typical Day or Typical Tasks

 New issues arise daily.
 It can make getting through your to-do list quite challenging.
-Generally, I spend my day returning phone calls, negotiating small issues, drafting correspondence, preparing pleadings for court, and going to court for hearings and motions.
+Generally, you will spend your day returning phone calls, negotiating small issues, drafting correspondence, preparing pleadings for court, and going to court for hearings and motions.

 In family law, you spend a fair amount of time in court for hearings ranging from ten minutes to two hours in length.
 Occasionally you have trials that can last several days.

-Are Employment Opportunities in the Field of Family Law Growing?
+Employment Opportunities in the Field of Family Law

 The family law field is, unfortunately, growing, The growth is for two reasons.
-One, more people are getting divorced.
+First, more people are getting divorced.
 The other reason is that it is difficult to stay in this field, so there is a decent amount of turn over.
 It takes a certain type of attorney to practice primarily family law.

 Family law attorneys must possess the skills of a litigator and negotiator.
-Time management skills are a must as well, as the practice of law in the family area is very driven by interruption.
+Time management skills are a must as well, as the practice of law in the family area is very driven by the interruption.
 It is very helpful to develop counseling skills, as you will be dealing with people going through a very emotional time in their lives.

 A basic understanding of accounting and financial matters is a must to both advise your client and to present financial issues to the court.
 People skills are important, particularly oral communication.
 You are constantly in contact with people; whether it be your client, opposing counsel, or court personnel, so there is always someone with whom you need to effectively communicate.

 If interested in the field, you should take courses in law school in family law and intern at organizations such as Kids’ Voice and Family Legal Services.
 Be persistent.
 If you can't find anything right away, try again.